Discover the Little Venice of Europe

 - Strasbourg (just a 40-minute drive)

-These villages are not only famous for their fairytale-like streets but also for their incredible wines.
 Surrounded by sprawling vineyards, they form part of the iconic Route des Vins d’Alsace (Alsace Wine Route), making this area a dream destination for wine lovers and anyone who enjoys stunning landscapes.

 Another aspect that makes Colmar so special is its Christmas spirit.
 I was lucky enough to visit during the holiday season, and I must admit, the atmosphere left me speechless.
 The lights illuminating the city, the decorations on the houses, and the air filled with the scent of spices made me feel like I was in an ideal Christmas village—the kind you imagine when reading childhood stories.